Bands most seen

 SQUEEZE/GLENN TILBROOK

 Eleven gigs overall.
-See below for Squeeze encounters going back to 1978.
+See below for 6 Squeeze encounters going back to 1978 and 5 solo shows by Tilbrook.
+Glen’s son Leon turned up supporting Wishbone Ash, somewhat strangely.

 10 TIMES